 Landshypotek Bank's assets almost exclusively comprise loans with collateral in immovable property with LTV ratios below 75 percent of the internally assessed LTV ratio and with long credit periods.
 The bank is largely dependent on market funding, which on average has shorter tenors thereby giving rise to refinancing risk.
 To diversify financing and to reduce refinancing risk, the bank offers deposit accounts.
-However, deposits mean that the bank has a risk of outflows in stressed conditions.
+However, deposits mean that the bank has a risk of outflows in stressed conditions for which risk can be mitigated by the bank holding a liquidity buffer.
 Refer to Table 3 to see a maturity analysis of the bank's financial assets and liabilities.